-Is Big Lots, Inc. (NYSE:BIG) a good dividend stock?
-How can we tell?
-Dividend paying companies with growing earnings can be highly rewarding in the long term.
+Today we'll take a closer look at Big Lots, Inc. (NYSE:BIG) from a dividend investor's perspective.
+Owning a strong business and reinvesting the dividends is widely seen as an attractive way of growing your wealth.
 Yet sometimes, investors buy a popular dividend stock because of its yield, and then lose money if the company's dividend doesn't live up to expectations.

 One of the major risks of relying on dividend income, is the potential for a company to struggle financially and cut its dividend.
 Not only is your income cut, but the value of your investment declines as well - nasty.
-Looking at the data, we can see that Big Lots has been paying a dividend for the past five years.
-During the past five-year period, the first annual payment was US$0.68 in 2014, compared to US$1.20 last year.
-This works out to be a compound annual growth rate (CAGR) of approximately 12% a year over that time.
+Looking at the data, we can see that Big Lots has been paying a dividend for the past six years.
+The company has been paying a stable dividend for a while now, which is great.
+However we'd prefer to see consistency for a few more years before giving it our full seal of approval.
+During the past six-year period, the first annual payment was US$0.68 in 2014, compared to US$1.20 last year.
+Dividends per share have grown at approximately 9.9% per year over this time.

 Dividend Growth Potential